 UNPAV patrol vessels performance

-The UNPAV vessels will have a cruising speed of 32kt and a range of 1,500nm at 16kt, and can endure for up to 10 days.
+The UNPAV vessels will have a cruising speed of 32k, range of 1,500nm at 16k and endurance of up to 10 days.